YinHK-gameDev/unity-learn/unity 2D/README.md

 The Sprite Renderer component renders the Sprite and controls how it looks in a scene.

 Use the Sprite Renderer component to render your Sprites.
 For example, you can use the Sprite Renderer to change the color and opacity of a Sprite.

+### Sprite Atlas

+You can use a Sprite Atlas to consolidate several Textures into a single combined Texture.
+This optimizes your game and saves memory.
+For example, you can add all your Sprites associated with a particular character or purpose to a Sprite Atlas.